wrenchpilot/ISS_Tracker_M5StickCPlus/README.md

 After installing, edit the shortcut to:
 - Update the device URL (replace `iss.local` with your device's IP if needed)
-- Set your auth token if you configured one in `user_settings.h`
+- Set your auth token if you configured one in `include/user_settings.h`

 **Manual Setup (Optional):**